-There is nothing better than a tenant who pays rent on time and takes care of your home.
+There is nothing better than a resident who pays rent on time and takes care of your home.
 But then, sometimes, you move that person in (or who you expect to be that person), and someone moves in with them.
 So, how do you get that guest who is not on the lease out of your house?

 In this article, we will discuss how to evict someone that does not belong in your home.